-Perched as close as it can get to the beach and shielded by majestic headlands, this self-catering seaside bolthole will steal your heart away.
+Perched as close as it can get to the beach and shielded by majestic headlands, this self-catering seaside bolthole in Church Bay will steal your heart away.

 - On the beach

 - Sleeps 8 with four bedrooms and three bathrooms

 - A baby may be considered (a travel cot is available)

 - Large living area with log burner and wide screen High Density TV/DVD and Freeview

 - Reading room with games and books